 - The extent of the ability to search on database fields.
-The ability to search fields depends on the way a particular database has been designed and the sophistication of its search engines.
+The ability to search fields depends on the way a particular database system has been designed and the sophistication of its search engines.
 For example, many databases contain one or more free-form text "comments" fields that may be visible when a database record is viewed on screen.
 However, to optimize performance, only the more critical, defined-format fields may be indexed and searchable, with the comments fields available only once the associated record has been located.
 Limiting the fields that are indexed allows databases to hold large volumes of information without compromising system performance.
-Third party query/report generation tools are commonly used to supplement such limitations; however, these tools are not perfect solutions. - The extent to which information may be stored outside fielded tables.
-Not all information stored in a database is held in fielded tables; it may be stored in a number of different places.
-For example, to facilitate speedy and consistent data entry, a database may include predefined values for certain fields, i.e., "drop down" or "lookup" tables, which may be hard-coded into the database software itself and not stored in any searchable database fields or tables.
+Third party query/report generation tools are commonly used to supplement such limitations; however, these tools are not perfect solutions.
+It should be noted that searching or creating indices on un-indexed fields can impose a significant burden on an operational system. - The extent to which information may be stored outside tables.
+Not all information stored in a database is held in tables; it may be stored in a number of different places.
+For example, to facilitate speedy and consistent data entry, a database may include predefined values for certain fields, i.e., "drop down" or "lookup" tables, which may be hardcoded into the database application software itself and not stored in any searchable database fields or tables.
 Further, earlier entries in a lookup table may not have been retained when a table or the database itself was updated, making it functionally impossible to retrieve this system information without substantial effort and expense.
 Therefore, a request for production seeking all values from which an employee could have chosen while engaged in data entry might sound simple on its face, but responding to this request may be extremely difficult.
 Likewise, certain reports may be available within a system only as screen views and not easily converted to a printable or exportable format. - The capability for exporting data.
-Because information may be visible to a user does not necessarily mean that it is able to be produced.
+Because information may be visible to a user does not necessarily mean that it is practically capable of being produced.
 For instance, individual-rights restrictions on viewing and exporting certain fields or the character of the fields themselves (e.g., "validation fields," such as those that automatically capture the user ID of the person making changes) may impede or prohibit export through standard output channels.
-Moreover, since many databases are intended to be used as information repositories, it may be far easier for a user to add new data records or update existing records than it is to export records in bulk.
-Even extremely complex databases are often designed to be accessed by individual end users through a Graphical User Interface ("GUI") that provides users the ability to view and edit a small number of records at any given time, but not the ability to export large numbers of records into a static format.
-To export the quantities of data often its contents, the preservation of which are not always accomplished through the same means).
+Moreover, since many databases are intended to be used as information repositories, the system may have been

+Before even turning to the question of the burden and expense of producing information from a database, the party in possession of the database must weigh the burden and cost of preserving the database information (both its structure and its contents, the preservation of which are not always accomplished through the same means), against the likely importance of the information in resolving the issues in the case.
+See, Rule 26(b)(2)(C)(iii).
 See the discussion of Sedona Principle 5 supra at II.B.
-For additional guidance, see The Sedona Conference® Commentary on Legal Holds: The Trigger & The Process, 11 Sedona Conf.
-J. 265 (2010), supra; The Sedona Conference® Commentary on Proportionality in Electronic Discovery, 11 Sedona Conf.
-J. 289 (2010), supra.
+For additional guidance, see The Sedona Conference Commentary on Legal Holds: The Trigger & The Process, 11 SEDONA CONF.
+J. 265 (2010), supra; The Sedona Conference Commentary on Proportionality in Electronic Discovery, 14 SEDONA CONF.
+J. 155 (2013), supra.

-&lt;sup>42 Jones v.
+Jones v.
 Goord, 2002 WL 1007614 (S.D.N.Y.
 May 16, 2002), claim dismissed, Jones v.
 Goord, 435 F. Supp.
 2d 221, 266 (S.D.N.Y.
 2006) (denying plaintiffs' motion to compel production of database maintained by the New York State Department of Correctional Services where the state made a compelling showing that the burden of production far outweighed its benefits).